jhdvries/steiner-algorithm/README.md

 After compiling the code, you can execute either.

+* final_complete_main.cxx
-*final_complete_main.cxx    Solves the generalized steiner network on a complete graph with 10 nodes, cost 1 for all edges and connectivity requirement 1 for all nodepairs.
+Solves the generalized steiner network on a complete graph with 10 nodes, cost 1 for all edges and connectivity requirement 1 for all nodepairs.

+* final_incomplete_main.cxx
-*final_incomplete_main.cxx    Solves the generalized steiner network on a incomplete graph with 10 nodes, cost 1 for all edges and connectivity requirement 1 for all nodepairs.
+Solves the generalized steiner network on a incomplete graph with 10 nodes, cost 1 for all edges and connectivity requirement 1 for all nodepairs.

+* final_complete_main.cxx
-*final_complete_main.cxx    Solves the generalized steiner network on the petersen graph with 10 nodes, cost 1 for all edges and connectivity requirement 1 for all nodepairs.
+Solves the generalized steiner network on the petersen graph with 10 nodes, cost 1 for all edges and connectivity requirement 1 for all nodepairs.

-Note that the incomplete graph which is randomly generated for final_incomplete_main.cxx can result in an infeasible problem.
+Note that the instance on the incomplete graph, which is randomly generated for final_incomplete_main.cxx, might not have a feasible solution.
 If so, simply execute the programm again.

 The output is the solution to the LP relaxation and it's value and the approximated solution and it's value.